 When we were growing up as little children, one of our propeller statements that puts almost any child our age into action is one that looks like what the devil said to Christ, “if thou be the Son of God…”

-This we do to provoke or dare somebody into doing something negative especially, which more than an average time would result into a fight between the person who made the statement and the one trying to defend his or herself.
+This we do to provoke or dare somebody into doing something negative especially, which more than an average time would result in a fight between the person who made the statement and the one trying to defend his or herself.

-Christ, having being in the wilderness (see the children of Israel’s experience in the wilderness of Zin) for forty days and forty nights afterward hungered when the enemy (Satan) came to put forth a contest before him.
+Christ, having to be in the wilderness (see the children of Israel’s experience in the wilderness of Zin) for forty days and forty nights afterward hungered when the enemy (Satan) came to put forth a contest before him.
 The truth is, Christ who is God himself need not prove to the devil his superiority or Deity before it will be sealed that He is the Son of God.
 We know from the Scriptures that when he was baptized by John, immediately he came out of the water, the heavens were opened and the Spirit of God lighting in form of a dove upon him, said, “this is my beloved Son, in whom I am well pleased.”
 A direct confirmation from God the Father.
 And Satan, who is a spirit being is quite aware of that too (see James 2:19).
-He knew there was no debate about the fact that Christ was the Son of God but he came to do something even worse.
+He knew there was no debate about the fact that Christ is the Son of God but he came to do something even worse.

-His coming to tempt Christ to command stones to become bread was the quickest way to spoil his days long spent in the wilderness without food and water, receiving grace and power to fulfil that one important ministry through exaltation of the Spirit man and bringing the flesh to subjection.
-Even though Christ will of a truth get something to eat at the end of his fastings, – (Read: The power of proper prayer with fasting) – it wasn’t going to be through the use of his divine power to instantly gratify his hunger craving, doing so privately in the wilderness.
+His coming to tempt Christ to command stones to become bread was the quickest way to spoil his days long spent in the wilderness without food and water, receiving grace and power to fulfill that one important ministry through the exaltation of the Spirit man and bringing the flesh to subjection.
+Even though Christ will of truth get something to eat at the end of his fastings, – (Read: The power of proper prayer with fasting) – it wasn’t going to be through the use of his divine power to instantly gratify his hunger craving, doing so privately in the wilderness.
 But thanks to God, he defeated the devil not just in that temptation but in all and all…

 “And Jesus returned in the power of the Spirit into Galilee: and there went out a fame of him through all the region round about.”

 This is a call to believers today to know who they are in Christ.
-Are there not times we have lost out on some battles because we try to prove to the devil one thing or the other when he comes to challenge us like he did to Christ?
+Are there not times we have lost out on some battles because we try to prove to the devil one thing or the other when he comes to challenge us as he did to Christ?
 Remember, he is always looking for something else beyond the statement he would usually make at the surface.
 His problem was not that Christ can’t turn a stone into bread but that he should lose spiritual alignment with the Father, thereby shifting him from fulfilling the will of God by rebelling.
-Rebellion, which is the devil’s very nature is what he always seek to impart in the life of those he come to tempt.
-Either to make them rebel against their spouse, against their parents or leaders, authorities or against God.
+Rebellion, which is the devil’s very nature is what he always seeks to impart in the life of those he comes to tempt.
+Either to make them rebel against their spouse, against their parents or leaders, authorities, or against God.